-1.6 Antibiotics as allergens
+1.5 Antibiotics as allergens

-APVMA assesses the potential allergenicity of antibiotic residues in food commodities.
 While evidence for residues of antibiotics in foods causing allergic reactions is sparse, there is some evidence for rare occurrences of allergic reactions to the β -lactam antibiotics.
 For this reason β -lactam antibiotics are only used as therapeutic treatments for individual animals and not as a mass medication.